paladin-t/b8/docs/manual.md

 ### Sprite

+The beginning index of sprite frames is 1.

 * `STEP_ON(y)`: creates a "step on" value, which represents for aligning a sprite's bottom to `y`
 * `SPR spr, x, y, r = 0`: draws a sprite
 	* `x`: horizontal position of the top-left corner